LaunchCodeEducation/skills-back-end-java/materials/assignments/blogz/README.md

 `post.html`
 - Display a single post, with author and creation time.
 Formatting the creation time is tricky, so we give that to you here: `${#dates.format(post.created, 'yy-MM-dd')}`

+*Note:* You do not need to implement paging, as we did in the Python version of this assignment

 ### Some Tips
 - When creating a new model object, be sure to use the appropriate DAO to save it.
 - **Read all of the starter code**.
 There are lots of helpful methods that you may want to use, but we don't spell them all out here.
--

-*Note:* You do not need to implement paging, as we did in the Python version of this assignment
+- If you have any questions about how something should work, look at your Python version of this app for guidance.

+## Turning It In

+Commit and push your code to your fork.
+Then submit your code via Vocareum and demo it for your Tf.

 [cheat-sheet]: https://github.com/LaunchCodeEducation/thymeleaf-cheat-sheet
 [studios]: ../../studios